mikem2m/Fake-Reddit/README.md

 **ABOUT FAKE-REDDIT**
 *******************************

 A fully functional back-end project where user could sign up , join groups or create a completely new one!
 Just like Reddit.
-The "Fake Reddit" Website is being hosted here: http://www.fakeredditfake.club/
+The "Fake Reddit" Web application is being hosted here: http://www.fakeredditfake.club/

 Tools: Django | Python3 | BootStrap